-Cath Palgrave is a proud graduate of our Certificate in Community Orchard Management, a six or twelve month, Level 3, fully comprehensive course.
+Cath Palgrave is a proud graduate of our Certificate in Community Orcharding, an in-depth, level 3 orchard management course.
 She shares her path from discovering the joys of orchards to assisting others in establishing community fruit growing projects.
 Find out why her involvement led her to sign up for our Membership scheme.

 The course was brilliant!
 So good in fact, that I (not a naturally early riser) didn’t even mind having to get up at 5am to get the train from Birmingham to London to attend.
 Simply put: the more I learned the more I wanted to learn.
 With a packed curriculum, we looked at pruning, planting, pest control, grafting, biodiversity and even the human or social side of orchards as community spaces, thinking about to work with groups and how make sure the orchard succeeded in an urban setting.
 All this, as well as meeting and working with a fantastic bunch of people!